 - Typical contextual A-level offer (what is this?)

-Grades BBB, to include English Literature (or English Language and Literature, but NOT Language alone).
+BBB, including A in English Literature (or English Language and Literature)

 - Typical International Baccalaureate offer

 A*AA: 37 points overall, with 7,6,6 in Higher Level subjects.

 AAA: 36 points overall, with 6,6,6 in Higher Level subjects.

 AAB: 35 points overall, with 6,6,5 in Higher Level subjects.